NikolasTzimoulis/LambekCalculusHOList/README.md

 # Deep Learning Proof Search for Lambek Calculus
-experiments with proving sequents of a Lambek calculus with HOList/DeepHOL
+experiments with proving sequents of a Lambek calculus with [HOList](https://github.com/brain-research/hol-light/)/[DeepHOL](https://github.com/tensorflow/deepmath/tree/master/deepmath/deephol)

-This project is based on [HOList](https://github.com/brain-research/hol-light/) & [DeepHOL](https://github.com/tensorflow/deepmath/tree/master/deepmath/deephol).

 The directory structure of this repository is as follows: